 Dierichs, K., Wood, D., Correa, D., Menges, A., 2017, Smart Granular Materials: Prototypes for Hygroscopically Actuated Shape-Changing Particles in Proceedings of the 37th Annual Conference of the Association for Computer Aided Design in Architecture (ACADIA) (ISBN 978-0-692-96506-1 Cambridge, MA 2-4 November, 2017), pp. 222-231

 Campbell, S., Correa, D., Wood, D., Menges, A.: 2017, Modular Mycellia: Scaling Fungal Growth for Architectural Assembly in proceedings of the 5th eCAADe Regional International Symposium, The Virtual and the Physical Between the representation of space and the making of space.
 Cardiff, Whales, UK. pp 125-134

 Correa, D., Krieg, O., Menges, A., Reichert, S., Rinderspacher, K.: 2013, HygroSkin: A prototype project for the development of a constructional and climate responsive architectural system based on the elastic and hygroscopic properties of wood, in Beesley, P., Del Barrio, A., Khan, O., Stacey, M., van Overbeeke, E. (eds.), Proceedings of the 33nd Annual Conference of the Association for Computer Aided Design in Architecture (ACADIA) – Adaptive Architecture, Waterloo, pp. 33-42.
-(ISBN 978-1-926724-22-5 Add to Citavi project by ISBN)
+(ISBN 978-1-926724-22-5)

 Tel: 519-888-4567 ext.
 27665